How to Use Contentful with Astro: Complete Guide

 Basic Usage

 Let's say you have a "Blog Post" content type in Contentful with fields like title, slug, body, and publishDate.
-Here's how to fetch and render posts:
+Pass the skeleton type as a generic so the items come back typed:

 ---